 According to 1 Corinthians 15, our Messiah will reign until God has put all enemies under His feet.
 And then, once all things are subjected to Him, He will become subject to the Father, delivering the kingdom to God.

-- This premise is not only nonsensical but also contradictory.
-The Messiah, who is God and referred to as the Father, cannot deliver the kingdom He reigns over to God the Father.
+- This premise is both nonsensical and contradictory.
+The Messiah, who is God and referred to as the Father, cannot deliver the kingdom over which He reigns to God.

 Our Messiah and Savior will be revealed from heaven with His mighty angels to judge the living and the dead.